Fyodorbezz/Smart-Socket/README.md

 # Smart-Socket
-Socket that can measure load parameters and control it.
+Socket that can measure load parameters and control power of load.